Lakshmi: Puranas

-Lakshmi features prominently in Puranas of Hinduism.
+Lakshmi is described prominently in Puranas of Hinduism.
 Vishnu Purana, in particular, dedicates many sections to her and also refers to her as Sri.
 J. A. B. van Buitenen translates passages describing Lakshmi in Vishnu Purana:Sri, loyal to Vishnu, is the mother of the world.
 Vishnu is the meaning, Sri is the speech.
 She is the conduct, he the behavior.
 Vishnu is knowledge, she the insight.
 He is dharma, she the virtuous action.
 She is the earth, the earth's upholder.
 She is contentment, he the satisfaction.
 She wishes, he is the desire.
 Sri is the sky, Vishnu the Self of everything.
 He is the Sun, she the light of the Sun.
 He is the ocean, she is the shore.

-Subhasita, Genomic and Didactic Literature
+Subhasita, genomic and didactic literature

 Lakshmi, along with Parvati and Saraswati, is a subject of extensive Subhashita, genomic and didactic literature of India.
 Composed in the 1st millennium BCE through the 16th century CE, they are short poems, proverbs, couplets, or aphorisms in Sanskrit written in a precise meter.
 They sometimes take the form of a dialogue between Lakshmi and Vishnu or highlight the spiritual message in Vedas and ethical maxims from Hindu Epics through Lakshmi.
 An example Subhashita is Puranartha Samgraha, compiled by Vekataraya in South India, where Lakshmi and Vishnu discuss niti ('right, moral conduct') and rajaniti ('statesmanship' or 'right governance')—covering in 30 chapters and ethical and moral questions about personal, social and political life.